paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-040-leave.md

   (B) is approved by the commander of the member.

-(5) Any leave taken by a member under this subsection, including leave under paragraphs (1) and (4), may be taken only in one increment in connection with such birth or adoption.
+(5) Any leave taken by a member under this subsection, including leave under paragraphs (1) and (4), may be taken in more than one increment in connection with such birth or adoption in accordance with regulations prescribed by the Secretary concerned.

 (6)